Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 - Gave the contractor a clearer line from source material to findings and recommendations

-Need a similar system or workflow?
+Need a similar workflow?

 If your team is dealing with the same kind of information, reporting, or evidence bottleneck, send a short brief and I can assess fit quickly.